 What Are the Side Effects of Taking Adderall With Alcohol?

 As previously mentioned, Adderall dulls the sedative effects of alcohol that keeps you from being able to drink to the point of an overdose, greatly increasing the risk of alcohol poisoning.
 Even though alcohol and Adderall have the opposite effect on your body, they both require the same liver enzymes to be broken down, overwhelming the liver to the point of poisonous toxicity and potential liver failure.
+But can Adderall kill you when combined with alcohol?

 Because someone will most likely not be able to feel the early signs of an alcohol overdose, they may not realize they are in danger until more extreme signs associated with a fatal overdose manifest, including: